DaniellaJPotts/asp.net-mvc-login-poc/README.md

 		This project is a simple ASP.NET 6.0 MVC web application, demonstrating a login system Proof of Concept.
 		Here users can complete the login form, entering one of two account details.
 		Once logged in, the user will be taken to the Authentication page, where a mock text message will appear on the screen.
-		Uppon successfully completing the Authentication form using the 6 digit code provided, users will be greeted with a Welcome page specific to the account entered.
+		Upon successfully completing the Authentication form using the 6-digit code provided, users will be greeted with a Welcome page specific to the account entered.
 	</p>
 	<table>